circleci/circleci-docs/jekyll/_cci2/skip-build.md

 - Server v2.x
 ---

-This document describes how to skip or cancel builds in the following sections.
+This document describes how to skip or cancel pipelines.
+There are a couple of ways to do this.
+A pipeline can be skipped on commit, or by using the auto-cancel feature.
+Both methods are described below.

 * TOC
 {:toc}

-## Skipping a build
+## Skipping a pipeline
 {: #skipping-a-build }

-By default, CircleCI automatically builds a project whenever you push changes to a version control system (VCS).
+By default, CircleCI automatically runs a pipeline whenever you push changes to your project.
 You can override this behavior by adding a `[ci skip]` or `[skip ci]` tag within the first 250 characters of the body of the commit or the commit's title.
 This not only skips the marked commit, but also **all other commits** in the push.

-**Note:**
+**CircleCI server v2.x**
+If you are using server v2.x you are not using the pipelines feature but the method of skipping builds described here can still be used.

+### Scope

+A few points to note regarding the scope of the `ci skip` feature:

+* The pipeline and workflows will still exist for these commits but all jobs will **not** be run.
+* If you push multiple commits at once, a single `[ci skip]` or `[skip ci]` will skip the build **for all commits**.
-This feature is not supported for fork PRs.
+* This feature is not supported for fork PRs.
 Scheduled workflows will not be cancelled even if you push a commit with `[ci skip]` message.
 Changing the config file is the way to upgrade the current schedule.

 ### Example commit title
 {: #example-commit-title }